openstreetmap/iD/data/presets/README.md

 Combo field types can accept name-value pairs in the `strings` property.
-This is helpful when the field has a fixed number of options and you want to be able to provide a translateable description of each option.
+This is helpful when the field has a fixed number of options and you want to be able to provide a translatable description of each option.
 When using `strings`, the user can not type their own value, they must choose one of the given values.

 ```js
 {
     "key": "smoothness",